mamadmr/BP_project/README.md

 it contains "run" function that makes tables, run it without any worried, if the tables exist it won't do anything

+### variable.py
+this file contains the classes that used as datatype in the whole program
+	class Place
+	class Date
+	class Person
+	class PaymentMethod
+	class Expense